ETC-A/etca-spec/etc-semantics/test/README.md

 * A comment containing the CPUIDs that that test should be run with.
 If empty, `0` is assumed.
 * The assembly code to run.
 Paired with a `testname.cpuid.expected` file for each specified `cpuid` containing the expected output.
+The `.bin` and `.sh` files are test running artifacts (the assembled binary and a driver, respectively).

 Run `make build-test-concrete` (in the `etc-semantics` dir) to regenerate all of the files needed to run the tests.
-Then run `make test-concrete` to run them.
+Then run `make test-concrete -k` to run them.
 Outputs that differ from the expected output will be reported and saved.
 Outputs that match will be cleaned up.

+By default, the `llvm` backend is assumed.
+Use `make test-concrete -k BACKEND=haskell` to use the K Haskell backend for concrete tests.

 To accept a new differing output as being expected, perhaps after fixing a bug, replace `testname.cpuid.out` with `testname.cpuid.actual`.
 The make target `test/testname.cpuid.accept` can be used to do this automatically.